On the real differential of a slice regular function: Introduction

 \section{Introduction}

-In \cite{stoppato} and \cite{gensalsto}, the authors start an interesting investigation about the real differential of a slice regular function (see also \cite{genstostru}, Chapter 8.5).
-Let us firstly describe in few words the actors of this story; in the next section, everything will be properly formalized.
+In \cite{stoppato} and \cite{gensalsto}, the authors started an interesting investigation about the real differential of a slice regular function (see also \cite{genstostru}, Chapter 8.5), which gave interesting results both from theoretical and applicative point of views.
+Let us firstly describe in few words the actors of this story which will be properly formalized in the next section.

-Denoting by $\mathbb{H}$ the real algebra of quaternions and by $\mathbb{S}\subset\mathbb{H}$ the subset of imaginary units
+Denoting by $\mathbb{H}$ the real algebra of quaternions and by $\mathbb{S}\subset\mathbb{H}$ the subset of imaginary units,

 we can write any quaternion as $x=\alpha+I\beta$, where $\alpha$ and $\beta$ are real numbers and $I\in\mathbb{S}$.

 A \textit{slice function} $f:\Omega\subseteq\mathbb{H}\rightarrow\mathbb{H}$ is a quaternionic function of one quaternionic variable that is $\mathbb{H}$-left affine with respect to the imaginary unit, i.e. such that, for each $x=\alpha+I\beta\in\Omega$, it holds,